NicoSeper89/Proyecto-Final-/README.md

 **Environment Variables**

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file:

 **API**